Personal Development

 Design

-The PD curriculum has been designed around the following 3 core strands.
-HEALTH AND WELLBEING, LIVING IN THE WIDER WORLD and CAREERS AND OPTIONS
+The PD curriculum has been designed around the following three core themes: HEALTH AND WELLBEING; LIVING IN THE WIDER WORLD and CAREERS AND OPTIONS

-PD is designed around a spiral curriculum, meaning that students revisit strands and the key intent and skills, year upon year.
-This allows knowledge and understanding to be consolidated, as well as allowing themes to be re-addressed in an age appropriate manner and in different setting and contexts.
+PD is designed around a spiral curriculum, meaning that students regularly revisit the core themes across each key stage.
+This allows knowledge and understanding to be consolidated, as well as allowing themes to be re-addressed in an age-appropriate manner and in different settings and contexts.

 Health and Wellbeing (H)